-A preplanned pooled meta-analysis of individual data of patients (n = 542) enrolled in the REACH-2 trial and patients with AFP ≥ 400 ng/mL enrolled in the REACH trial (ramucirumab, n = 316; placebo, n = 226) confirmed significant improvements in OS (median 8.1  vs 5.0 mo with placebo, HR = 0.69, 95%CI: 0.57–0.84, P = 0.0002), PFS (median 2.8 vs 1.5 mo with placebo, HR = 0.57, 95%CI: 0.47–0.69, P < 0.0001), and DCR (56.3% vs 37.2% with placebo, P < 0.0001).
-Of note, median baseline AFP levels were lower in the REACH-2 trial compared to those in the above mentioned cohort of the REACH trial [3394 ng/mL (IQR 1177–16812) vs 5736 ng/mL (IQR 1322–291000)][58].
-The same pooled analysis showed a reduction in disease-related symptoms with ramucirumab compared to placebo, with a significantly delay in FHSI-8 time to deterioration (3 mo with ramucirumab vs 1.9 mo with placebo)[60].
-Also, the pooled analysis confirmed the efficacy and safety results regardless of etiology, including HCV, HBV, and other[61], and in Japanese patients[62].
-Finally, an exploratory analysis evaluated the prognostic utility of Child-Pugh score vs albumin-bilirubin (ALBI) grade, showing a similar prognostic utility of the two scoring system and a higher incidence of liver AEs in patients with a high score in either system, and confirming the efficacy of ramucirumab in patients with ALBI score 1 or 2 or Child-Pugh score 5 or 6[63].
+A preplanned pooled meta-analysis of individual patient data (n = 542) enrolled in the REACH-2 trial, and patients with AFP ≥ 400 ng/mL enrolled in the REACH trial (ramucirumab, n = 316; placebo, n = 226) confirmed significant improvements in OS (median 8.1  vs 5.0 mo with placebo, HR = 0.69, 95%CI: 0.57–0.84, P = 0.0002), PFS (median 2.8 vs 1.5 mo with placebo, HR = 0.57, 95%CI: 0.47–0.69, P < 0.0001), and DCR (56.3% vs 37.2% with placebo, P < 0.0001).
+Of note, the median baseline AFP levels were lower in the REACH-2 trial compared to those in the above mentioned cohort of the REACH trial [3394 ng/mL (IQR 1177–16812) vs 5736 ng/mL (IQR 1322–291000)][58].
+The same pooled analysis showed a reduction in disease-related symptoms with ramucirumab compared to placebo, with a significant delay in FHSI-8 time to deterioration (3 mo with ramucirumab vs 1.9 mo with placebo)[60].
+Also, pooled analysis confirmed the efficacy and safety results regardless of etiology, including HCV, HBV, and other[61], and in Japanese patients[62].
+Finally, exploratory analysis evaluated the prognostic utility of the Child-Pugh score versus albumin-bilirubin (ALBI) grade, showing a similar prognostic utility of the two scoring system and a higher incidence of liver AEs in patients with a high score in either system, and confirming the efficacy of ramucirumab in patients with an ALBI score of 1 or 2 or a Child-Pugh score of 5 or 6[63].

-Based on these results ramucirumab, pending approval, will be a new treatment option for patients previously treated with sorafenib and with baseline elevated AFP levels.
+Based on these results, ramucirumab, pending approval, will be a new treatment option for patients previously treated with sorafenib and with baseline elevated AFP levels.
 The recommended dose and schedule for ramucirumab is 8 mg/kg intravenously every 14 d.

 Conclusion

-Despite numerous negative trial results in the second-line setting, the current clinical scenario is quickly expanding with the anticipated availability of three anti-angiogenic agents-regorafenib, cabozantinib, and ramucirumab-shown to prolong OS in recent phase III second-line trials.
+Despite numerous negative trial results in the second-line setting, the current clinical scenario is quickly expanding with the anticipated availability of three anti-angiogenic agents: regorafenib, cabozantinib, and ramucirumab.
+These three agents have been shown to prolong OS in recent phase III second-line trials.
 In contrast, preliminary data from a phase III trial of pembrolizumab[64] suggest that single-agent immune checkpoint inhibitors might not be superior to placebo in patients who had received prior sorafenib.
 In fact, despite numerically longer OS and PFS in the pembrolizumab arm of the KEYNOTE-240 study, the statistical significance per pre-specified statistical plan was not met.
 Pending additional details from KEYNOTE-240 that need to be considered, these disappointing results do not necessarily imply a dead end for immunotherapy studies in HCC.

 Rather, combinations of immune checkpoint inhibitors and anti-angiogenics may represent a sound evolution of current treatment options.
 In this respect, it is predicted that some agents may also move from the second-line to a frontline setting, as it is the case for current phase I trials of regorafenib plus pembrolizumab (ClinicalTrials.gov NCT03347292), or cabozantinib plus nivolumab as neoadjuvant treatment (ClinicalTrials.gov NCT03299946).
-In principle, robust preclinical data do support similar strategies aiming to improve the effectiveness of immunotherapy converting an immunosuppressive milieu into an immunosupportive one[65].
+In principle, robust preclinical data do support similar strategies aiming to improve the effectiveness of immunotherapy, converting an immunosuppressive milieu into an immunosupportive one[65].
 However, most clinical studies are still in their very early stages of development, while other studies are already making their way into more advanced phase III contexts (ClinicalTrials.gov NCT03755791).